BBVA-CIB/APIRestGenerator/README.md

 **Windows**
 Go to JavaProject path and execute "serverLauncher.cmd" and then "clientLauncher.cmd".

-Finally, open your browser and go to `http://localhost:8090` (or the address you have chosen in the properties file “application.yml” - Project: com.bbva.kltt.KLTT-APIRestGenerator.web-client).
+Finally, open your browser and go to `http://localhost:36200` (or the address you have chosen in the properties file “application.yml” - Project: web.client).

 Please, visit our [WIKI](https://github.com/BBVA-CIB/APIRestGenerator/wiki) and [CHANGELOG](https://github.com/BBVA-CIB/APIRestGenerator/blob/master/CHANGELOG.md) for more information.